Qoojoe/zotero-obsidian-annotation-export-template/README.md

 	- Differing symbols based on annotation type (Lucide icons: "highlighter", "underline", and "image")
 	- Extraction of images supported
 		- Automatically centered (CSS snippet taken from [gautamneeraj](https://forum.obsidian.md/t/align-image/78050))
+- **Page numbers are functioning links that will open the corresponding section in Zotero**
 - Comments, if available
 - Annotation tags, if available
 	- "Blocked" via code formatting (backtick character) from becoming recognized tags in Obsidian (can be easily unblocked by removing backticks in template)